Privacy notice for suppliers

 Automated decision making is where a decision is taken about you using an electronic system without human involvement.
 We don’t currently make decisions using automated processes.

-If you have an enquiry about our use of automated decision making, contact foi&dparequest@nmc-uk.org.
+If you have an enquiry about our use of automated decision making, you can make your request by emailing us at foi&dparequest@nmc-uk.org.

 Consent

-If you have consented to the processing of your data you have the right to withdraw that consent at any time.
-To withdraw your consent, contact foi&dparequest@nmc-uk.org.
+If you have consented to the processing of your data, you have the right to withdraw that consent at any time.
+If you wish to withdraw your consent, contact foi&dparequest@nmc-uk.org.

 As outlined in this privacy notice, in most instances we process your data on a legal basis other than consent.